pattern

 a strong and natural liking or sympathy toward someone or something

-Ex: He felt a affinity for nature , finding solace and inspiration in the beauty of the outdoors .
+Ex: He felt a deep affinity for nature , finding solace and inspiration in the beauty of the outdoors .

 daily words